World Natural Heritage ‘Jeju-Island’

 ‘Dolharubang’ means ‘Stone Grandfather’

 A Dolharubang is a statue sculpted out of volcanic rock from Jeju that looks somewhat like a man or spirit guardian.
 Dolharubangs are found all over the island and come in all sizes, from ones that can be placed on one’s desk to those larger than a human.
 Superstition says that touching its nose helps women give birth to a boy.
-So, many honeymooning couples can be seen lining up to do just so, each standing to either side to have their pictures taken with their hands on its nose.
+So, many honeymooning couples can be seen lining up to do just so, each standing to either side to have their pictures taken with their hands on their noses.

 Beautiful Jeju, UNESCO Triple Crown